 The DHS/MQD delegates the services provided to HCBS participants to the QI health plans.
 Health plans will provide ongoing monitoring during the annual person-centered planning meeting.
 This includes all participants receiving HCBS, even in a private home.
-The health plan will ensure the services delivered are provided by a compliant HCBS providers.
+The health plan will ensure the services delivered are provided by compliant HCBS providers.
 The HCBS provider contracts must align with the regulations.
-Health plans are responsible and will include the regulations in provider monitoring and credentialing processes, annually.
-In addition, DHS/MQD is considering the use of the HCBS CAHPS Survey as a supplemental source to assist with ongoing monitoring and compliance.
+Health plans are responsible to include the regulations in provider monitoring and credentialing processes annually.